Born and Raised (Cormega album)

 Born and Raised is the fourth studio album by Queensbridge rapper Cormega.
 It was released on October 20, 2009, after being pushed back several times; the album was originally to be titled Urban Legend but was changed to Born and Raised after rapper T.I. used the original title for his 2004 release (Cormega mentions this on his Who Am I DVD of video of him circa 2003).
 The album was met with mostly positive reviews from both fans and critics.

 The song "Fresh", featuring Big Daddy Kane, KRS-One, Grand Puba, PMD and DJ Red Alert was leaked onto the internet in the middle of 2008.
 This caused Cormega to replace the original version, produced by Emile, with a remix by Buckwild re-titled as "Mega Fresh X" for the retail album.

+There's a remix of the song Dirty Game which features Prodigy and Styles P.